HOW TO PAIN WITHOUT DRAINAGE?

 2. Use dry / leather brushes and rollers

-Undried equipment can contain a surprising amount of water.
-If you use wet tools, the water causes the paint to thin, which can lead to paint runoff.
-The rollers in particular should be pressed and rolled very carefully until dry/skinny before use - and check again before you start.
 While drying, leave the brushes horizontally or with the bristles hanging down, so that water does not get stuck on the metal handle.
 Instructions for using and caring for brushes and rollers can be found here .

 3. Size matters

-Using a brush or roller that is too large can result in excess paint collecting on or around the edges and in the recesses.
-This results in paint dripping, especially in areas such as mouldings, skirting, paneling and where walls meet woodwork.
+This results in paint dripping, especially in areas such as mouldings, skirting, paneling and where walls meet timbers.
 Always delineate the edges of the areas to be painted with an appropriately sized brush first.

 4. Appropriate paint

-Another top tip is to avoid overloading the brush or roller with paint.
-This usually results in uneven coverage, which can mean streaking on walls and runoff around detailed areas.
-Especially when painting with a roller, there must be enough paint so that the roller does not create streaks - try the tools before the project, and you will find the right amount of paint for your tools.
-Start at the corners and paint away from there, keeping the pressure light and even with longer strokes.
-Finally, always paint long smoothing strokes.
+However, especially when painting with a roller, there must be enough paint so that the roller does not streak - try the tools before the project, and you will find the right amount of paint for your tools.

 5. Be alert and peek under the edges